 When you no longer need the public address, you can release it to the public pool by deleting it.

 By doing this, you save billing units and maintain an efficient use of public IPs.

 openstack security group create <security group name>

-To add a rule to this new group that allows ping from a specific source network, you can run the following command:
+Add a rule to this new group that allows ping from a specific source network:

 openstack security group rule create --proto icmp --src-ip <source network> --dst-port 0 <security group name>